banisterious/obsidian-scribeflow/docs/user/reference/sources-and-inspirations.md

 ### Cognitive Psychology and Memory Research

-Understanding how memory works, particularly the nature of dream recall and its fallibility, informs several OneiroMetrics features:
+Understanding how memory works, particularly the nature of dream recall and its fallibility, informs several ScribeFlow features:

 - Metrics like "Lost Segments" acknowledge the fragmentary nature of dream recall
 - "Confidence Score" reflects research on metamemory (how we assess our own memory accuracy)